** APPLICATIONS NOW OPEN **

 The first commanding officer was Auxiliary Staff Sergeant Don Oxley.
 At this point training included map reading, rescue work, radiation detection and basic police skills.
 In 1965, the County of Brant Auxiliary Police E.M.O. was renamed, deleting E.M.O. from their official name.
 The name change took place in 1967 and the City of Brantford Auxiliary Police Force was brought under the direct responsibility of the City of Brantford Police Force.

 The Auxiliary Police Section is a component of the Brantford Police Service under the Operations Branch, reporting to the Inspector in charge of Operations.
-Auxiliary Inspector Lance Crump is the current officer in charge of the Auxiliary Police Section.

 WHAT THE AUXILIARY POLICE PROGRAM PROVIDES TO THE COMMUNITY